-A. Me tering Overview and Background 1.
-What is the purpose of metering?
-2. What type of meters are required for the NIRHI?
-4. Why are so many meters required?
-4 5.
-Why do we have to install meters that don't affect payments? в.
-"Siı nple" and "Complex" Metering Arrangements5 1.
-When is a system "simple" for metering purposes?5 2.
+A. Metering overview and background 3 1 L. What is the purpose of metering?
+3 2 2.
+What types of meters are required for the RHI?
+3 3 3.
+Are the rules complicated?
+1 4 l.
+Why are so many meters required?
+1 5 5.
+Why do we have to install meters that don't affect payments?
+1 В. "Simple" and "Complex" metering arrangements5 5 1 L. When is a system "simple" for metering purposes?
+5 2 2.
 When is a system "complex" for metering purposes?
-3. There is external pipework; does that make the installation complex?
-There are multiple buildings, but all external pipework is buried or insulated; does that make the allation complex?
-5. What metering do I need if my installation is supplying more than one building?
-6. When are Heat Loss Calculations required?7 C. "Co omplex" Metering Considerations 1.
+5 3 3.
 There is external pipework; does that make the installation complex?
-[Yes]
+5 l. ns There are multiple buildings, but all external pipework is buried or insulated ; does that make the stallation complex?
+5 5.
+What metering do I need if my installation is supplying more than one building?
+5 С. "Complex" metering considerations6 5 1 L. There is external pipework; does that make the installation complex?
+[Yes] 5 2 2.
+What is the situation regarding "decentralised plant"?
+5 3 3.
+What counts as a separate heating system or heat use?
+7 4 l.
+When are Heat Loss Calculations required?
+7 D. Metering eligibility and evidence 7